Markets

 -2.2 pp

-41.2 % Savings Rate
+40.8 % Savings Rate

 0.0 pp

-According to Globaldata, in 2024 Norway was the world's 30th largest source market for tourists, generating 12.0 million trips and accounting for 0.8% of total global tourism demand.
-Around 93.2% of flows are concentrated on the European continent.
-The main source regions for Norwegian tourists to Portugal were: Oslo (share: 72.3%), Bergen (8.7%), Stavanger (7.7%), Trondheim (4.0%), Kristiansand (3.4%), Aalesund (1.0%) and other cities (1.6%).
+According to Globaldata, in 2024, Norway was the 31st largest source market for tourists globally, generating 12.0 million trips and accounting for 0.8% of total global tourism demand.
+Approximately 91.9% of these trips were to destinations in Europe.
+The main regions sending Norwegian tourists to Portugal were: Oslo (share: 72.3%), Bergen (8.7%), Stavanger (7.7%), Trondheim (4.0%), Kristiansand (3.4%), Ålesund (1.0%), and other cities (1.6%).

-In turn, 70.7% of trips abroad made by Norwegian tourists in 2024 were by air, 23.4% by land and 5.9% by sea.
+In turn, 70.7% of trips abroad taken by Norwegian tourists in 2024 were by air, 23.4% were by land, and 5.9% were by sea.

-From 2025 to 2028, international departures by Norwegian tourists abroad are expected to grow at a CAGR of 2.3% to reach a total of 13.2 million departures in 2028 (GlobalData projections).
+From 2025 to 2028, international departures by Norwegian tourists are expected to grow at a CAGR of 2.3%, reaching a total of 13.2 million departures in 2028 (GlobalData projections).
+Spending by Norwegian tourists abroad is expected to increase at a CAGR of 6.3% from 2025 to 2028 (GlobalData forecasts).

-According to data from OAG Scheludes Analyser for the 2025 summer season compared to the 2024 season for the Norwegian market, these reveal the behavior of its main European destinations in terms of the number of air seats available: Spain (880,000 seats -3.8%), Italy (320,000 +4.4%), Turkey (260,000 -5.2%), Greece (200,000 +0.5%), Croatia (130,000 -0.6%) and Portugal (95,000 +10.6%).
+According to data from the OAG Schedules Analyzer for the 2025 summer season compared to 2024 for the Norwegian market, the following trends are evident regarding the number of available airline seats for Norway’s main European destinations: Spain (880,000 seats, -3.8%), Italy (320,000, +4.4%), Turkey (260,000, -5.2%), Greece (200,000, +0.5%), Croatia (130,000, -0.6%), and Portugal (95,000, +10.6%).